Leo Amino, “Refractional #85” (1972)

 The sounds are produced by clustered forms of almagmatic, windowed noise.

-The video consists of windowed colors in yellow, red and blue.
+The video consists of windowed colours in yellow, red and blue.

-Windowing of transparent articulated colors through a Brownian noise that leads
+Windowing of transparent articulated colours through a Brownian noise that leads

 to new random polymorphic forms.

 It has become a canon of Amino's art.
-Kyma color study in transparency:
+Kyma colour study in transparency:

 ** This is a part of a chapter from “NOISE: The Concept of Everything“, by Roland Kuit